fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 ```
 ### Faced Problems

-The original plan was to reuse the service caller and topic caller rqt plugins.
+The original plan was to reuse the [service caller](http://wiki.ros.org/rqt_service_caller) and [topic publisher](http://wiki.ros.org/rqt_publisher) rqt plugins.
 However, these plugins are written in Python which
 makes it hard to use the ui files because they reference some Python specific Qt widgets that are not available in C++.

 To make use of other rqt plugins follow this tutorial and understand [What does `find_package()` do](http://wiki.ros.org/catkin/CMakeLists.txt#Finding_Dependent_CMake_Packages).
 Also this [answer](https://answers.ros.org/question/201977/include-header-file-from-another-package-indigo/) might be helpful.